TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 **A bit longer term roadmap**

-* Server based RTL simulation enabling single-sample push-pull and multi-tool feedback simulations.
+* Server based RTL and analog simulation enabling single-sample push-pull and multi-tool feedback simulations as in CoCoTb.
 * Interface class for Chisel3 RTL generator
-* Interface classes for Berkeley Analog Generator (currently works without)

 Release history
 ...............